drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Example of Preferred Axial Conformer

-Axial substituents introduce strain energies because of the 1,3 diaxial repulsions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/example-preferred-axial-conformer-2faa0a57'><i class='fa fa-play' aria-hidden='true'></i></button>Axial substituents introduce strain energies because of the 1,3 diaxial repulsions.
 However, if for some reason there are no interactions of this type, the axial conformer becomes more populated.
 This is the case of the molecule represented here.
 The preferred conformer has the tert-butyl group in the axial orientation and the difference of energy between the equatorial and the axial conformers is 6 kJ/mol.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer